Category Archives: British Royals

 They were neither up nor down

 Frederick was promoted to Field Marshal and made Commander-in-Chief of the Forces of Great Britain and Ireland in 1795.
-As Commander-in-Chief, Frederick instituted a number of reforms in the British Army.
+As Commander-in-Chief, Frederick instituted several reforms in the British Army.
 In 1801, he supported the founding of the Royal Military College, Sandhurst for training infantry and cavalry officers.
 He was also in charge of the preparations against Napoleon’s planned invasion of the United Kingdom in 1803.
 Frederick’s program of reforms enabled a stronger British Army to serve with the armies of other countries in the Peninsular War that finally defeated Napoleon.

 “The modern Circe or a sequel to the petticoat” by Isaac Cruikshank, March 15, 1809; Credit – Wikipedia